All flight path maps/Queenstown to Auckland

 Central North Island can be cloudy around the volcanoes.
 Queenstown departure is usually clear.

-What is the best side of plane for Queenstown to Auckland?
+What is the best side for Queenstown to Auckland?